pechpo/nav_neural/README.md

+# Nav-Neural: Research on Obstacle Detection Neurons in the PointNav Model
-# :dart: Download the HM3D Dataset
+## :dart: Download the HM3D Dataset

 ### HM3D scene dataset
 Please download the validation split of the HM3Dv2 scene data from https://github.com/matterport/habitat-matterport-3dresearch, files including: